 Ixtapa: The assembly hosted its first conference on the weekend of May 1st.
 All the full time workers and Randy Polley gave help in the various meetings.
 About 200 attended the final gospel meeting, when five believers were baptized.

-Tepic: In April, David Alves had just over two weeks of meetings on Revelation.
+Tepic: In April, the assembly had just over two weeks of meetings on Revelation.
 The attendance was very encouraging, both by believers and unsaved, and many expressed their appreciation for the truths clearly presented.
 A family who had not been coming to meeting for a year came every night.

 During the month of March, Jack Nesbitt visited assemblies in Belfast, Larne, and Dromore.
 This was his first visit in eight years.
 He appreciated the hospitality and kindness of God’s people.